Introducing Generation Healthcare - giving parents peace of mind with a range of child-only health insurance plans. Learn more.

 Point 5: Blood Pressure

 According to the NHS, 1 in 4 adults have hypertension or high blood pressure and the risk of developing it increases with age.
-In simple terms, the condition is an increase above normal pressure inside the blood vessels, putting strain on vital arteries and the heart.
+In simple terms, the condition is an increase above normal pressure inside the blood vessels, putting a strain on vital arteries and the heart.
 Five million people are as yet unaware that they have it – are you one of them?

 If you’re overweight, a smoker, aged over 65, physically inactive and have a close relative who has high blood pressure, you have an increased risk of developing the condition.
 Other factors that increase your risk include stress, drinking too much, a high-salt diet and diabetes.
 Left untreated, high blood pressure can lead to stroke, heart failure, kidney disease and heart attack so if you fall into any of the above higher-risk categories, get yours checked.
 In addition, many of these factors are avoidable, so consider making lifestyle changes to lower your risk.